Wei Minzhe: Early life

 Born in Dalian, Liaoning, Wei studied at the Dalian Northeast Road Primary School.
 He moved to Japan with his parents at the age of 11, and trained with the youth team of JEF United Chiba.

 Club career

 Wei played well for JEF United Chiba U18s, helping them to be promoted to the Kogennomiya Cup National Group.
 After that, he played for the Japan University of Circulation and Economics and played well.

-Wei Minzhe made his debut for Shenzhen against Wuhan Three Towns F.C. on November 26, 2022.
+Wei Minzhe made his debut for Shenzhen against Wuhan Three Towns on November 26, 2022.
 He ended the 2022 Chinese Super League season on two appearances.

+In 2026 season, Wei was loan out to Shenzhen Peng City again.

 Style of play

 Wei is known for his height, standing at 1.98 m tall.